ftyuejian/Predicting-CO2-Absorption-in-Ionic-Liquid-with-Molecular-Descriptors-and-Explainable-GNN/README.md

 }
 ```

-This work is built upon some previous papers which might also interest you:
+This work is built upon some previous papers and opensource package which might also interest you:

-* Song, Yang, and Stefano Ermon.
-"Generative Modeling by Estimating Gradients of the Data Distribution." *Proceedings of the 33rd Annual Conference on Neural Information Processing Systems*.
+* Fey, Matthias and Lenssen, Jan E. "Fast Graph Representation Learning with PyTorch Geometric" *ICLR Workshop on Representation Learning on Graphs and Manifolds*.
 2019.
-* Song, Yang, and Stefano Ermon.
-"Improved techniques for training score-based generative models." *Proceedings of the 34th Annual Conference on Neural Information Processing Systems*.
-2020.
-* Ho, Jonathan, Ajay Jain, and Pieter Abbeel.
-"Denoising diffusion probabilistic models." *Proceedings of the 34th Annual Conference on Neural Information Processing Systems*.
-2020.
+* Zhitao Ying, Dylan Bourgeois, Jiaxuan You, Marinka Zitnik, Jure Leskovec.
+"GNNExplainer: Generating Explanations for Graph Neural Networks" *Advances in Neural Information Processing Systems*.
+2019.